Charles Scicluna: Curial service

-In 1995 he began his 17-year Holy See career, first as Deputy Promoter of Justice at the Supreme Tribunal of the Apostolic Signatura and then beginning in 2002 as Promoter of Justice in the Congregation for the Doctrine of the Faith under Joseph Cardinal Ratzinger.
+In 1995 he began his 17-year Holy See career, first as Deputy Promoter of Justice at the Supreme Tribunal of the Apostolic Signatura and then beginning in 2002 as Promoter of Justice in the Congregation for the Doctrine of the Faith (CDF) under Joseph Cardinal Ratzinger.
 He also taught as Invited Professor at the Faculty of Law at the Pontifical Gregorian University.
 Between 1996 and 2007, he promoted the cause of the canonization of Saint George Preca.

 As Promoter of Justice, he was credited with constructing the 2010 universal norms that extended the Church's statutes of limitations on reporting cases of sexual abuse and expanded the category of ecclesial crimes to include sexual misconduct with a disabled adult and possession of child pornography.
 He provided a brief history of the activities of the CDF with respect to abuse cases in a June 2010 interview.

 In 2005, Ratzinger tasked Scicluna with collecting testimony about the founder of the Legionaries of Christ, Rev. Marcial Maciel, amid allegations of abuse.

 At a prayer service for priests in St Peter's Basilica in May 2010, Scicluna addressed the clerical vocation and said:

 The child becomes the model for the disciple who wants to be "great" in the kingdom of heaven....
 How many are the sins in the church for arrogance, for insatiable ambition, the tyranny and injustice of those who take advantage of ministry to advance their careers, to show off, for reasons of futile and miserable reasons of vanity! ...
 Accepting the kingdom of God like a child is to accept with a pure heart, with docility, abandonment, confidence, enthusiasm, and hope.
 All this reminds us of the child.
 All this makes the child precious in God's eyes, and in the eyes of a true disciple of Jesus.

 He went on to quote the gospels on the corruption of the young–"Whoever causes one of these little ones who believe in me to sin, it would be better for him if a great millstone were hung around his neck and he were thrown into the sea" (Mark 9:42)–and then quoted Gregory the Great's exegesis of that verse's meaning for priests: